Contrast-Security-OSS/docs/content/installation/service/ServiceInstall.md

 #### Install the Contrast Service

-Complete the following steps to install the Contrast Service for Red Hat Enterprise Linux (RHEL) and CentOS versions 5, 6 and 7.
+Complete the following steps to install the Contrast Service for Red Hat Enterprise Linux (RHEL) and CentOS version 7.

 * To install Contrast Service from Contrast's Yum repository, configure your system to use the repository.